iremmural/ie423-2025-2026-termproject-overfitters/docs/ResearchProposalPreprocessing.md

 ### Research Question 3
 What are the most effective factors in determining crisis risk: product type, country vulnerability, or seasonality?

 **Explanation:** A high-performance model is only partially useful if it acts like a black box; interpretability is crucial for policymakers.
 By analyzing the feature importance outputs of our machine learning models, this question aims to identify the underlying drivers of food crises.
-We want to explore whether a country's underlying vulnerability (FAO score) outweighs market momentum (price lags/fluctuations) or whether specific product types are universal triggers regardless of country.
+We want to explore whether a country's underlying vulnerability (FAO score) outweighs market momentum (price lags/fluctuations).
 Understanding which variables carry the greatest weight will allow organizations to allocate monitoring resources more effectively.

 ---